javiercarrascocruz/javiercarrascocruz.github.io/_posts/2025-02-10-linux-drivers-regmap.md

 I’m fully committed to sharing knowledge with everyone, for free.
 All my articles will eventually be published for open access because I believe knowledge should be accessible to all.
 On the other hand, I would like to show my appreciation to my main supporters with in-depth, detailed articles that they can enjoy fresh off the press.
 That’s why some of my articles remain exclusive to Patreon for some time before being made available to the public.

-<p>10% of the donations I receive are donated to free and open-source projects.
+<p><b>At least 10%</b> of the donations I receive are <b>donated back to free and open-source projects</b>.
 Thanks to the support I've received, I've been able to cover some expenses for my bikepacking adventure while spreading FOSS along the way.
 But the content I create wouldn’t be possible without FOSS, and many of these projects are severely underfunded.</p>

 <p>Even though 10% of what I get won’t even cover a basic web domain (and in many countries, not even a coffee! 😂), I'll do my best to give these projects visibility, hoping that, with a bit of luck, contributions will grow.
 I strongly believe in the FOSS community—not just in receiving, but also in giving back.</p>